-Organized and cohosted by ITE Associate Professor Stephanie Buelow and Kristi Oda, of the HIDOE Leadership Institute in the Office of Talent Management, the event is the culmination of their collaboration over the course of the Spring 2021 Semester.
+Organized and cohosted by STE Associate Professor Stephanie Buelow and Kristi Oda, of the HIDOE Leadership Institute in the Office of Talent Management, the event is the culmination of their collaboration over the course of the Spring 2021 Semester.

 “As Kristi and I prepared for Speak Hawaiʻi, I encouraged our teacher candidates to consider sharing their philosophy, stories, or any teacher field experiences at the event,” Buelow said.
 “We then began to advertise through our networks, which resulted in the selection of one teacher candidate speaker and eight in-service teacher speakers from public and private schools on Maui, Big Island, and Oʻahu.”

 There were 45 attendees with approximately half from the COE, including current students, faculty, and alumni.
-Other attendees included HIDOE State office teachers, the Director of the HI State Teacher of the Year program, K–12 classroom teachers, community college participants, mentor teachers from ITE Elementary partner schools, as well as K–12 administrators.
+Other attendees included HIDOE State office teachers, the Director of the HI State Teacher of the Year program, K–12 classroom teachers, community college participants, mentor teachers from STE Elementary partner schools, as well as K–12 administrators.

 The event concluded with an interactive session in which each speaker (live and concurrent) hosted a breakout room, and participants moved between rooms for three rounds of discussion.